The good news is, looking at your food choices can have a huge impact and help you make those first steps to reduce your risk.

 Understanding Food Labels

-The traffic light system is often found on the front of the packaging.
-It’s only a voluntary system at the moment but we are seeing it more and more on packaging and is really helpful to find out how healthy something is at a glance.
+The traffic light system is only a voluntary system at the moment but we are seeing it more and more on packaging and is really helpful to find out how healthy something is.
 It gives calories and whether the item is green, amber or red in fat, saturated fat, sugar and salt.
 The information also tells you the Reference Intake (RI) of the item – what percentage of your daily reference intake the item is.